Gentian Liqueur: How to Choose the Right One

 3. The balance between bitterness and sweetness

-The ideal gentian should offer a balance between bitterness and roundness .
+The ideal gentian should offer a balance between bitterness and roundness.

 Too bitter, it becomes aggressive; too sweet, it loses its authenticity.

-4. The alcohol content
+4. Alcohol content

 5. Respect for the natural product

-Michellot's artisanal gentian liqueur: an example of excellence
+De Michellot artisanal gentian liqueur: an example of excellence

-At De Michellot , gentian is much more than a liqueur: it’s a signature.
+At De Michellot, gentian is much more than a liqueur: it's a signature.

-Made from Auvergne gentian roots , it combines notes of wild thyme, orange blossom and ginger , for an elegant and floral bitterness.
+Made from Auvergne gentian roots, it combines notes of wild thyme, orange blossom, and ginger, for an elegant and floral bitterness.

-Produced without artificial colors or flavors , Gentiane De Michellot offers a pure, vibrant and balanced taste profile — ideal for aperitifs or cocktails.
+Produced without artificial colors or flavors, De Michellot Gentian offers a pure, vibrant, and balanced taste profile â ideal for aperitifs or cocktails.

-🎨 A natural and artisanal alternative to Suze, for lovers of taste and authenticity.
+đš A natural and artisanal alternative to Suze, for lovers of taste and authenticity.

-How to taste a gentian liqueur?
+How to enjoy gentian liqueur?

 As an aperitif